MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`OutputVariable`** - **Output variable**<br>
 `string`.
 Optional.
 Use when `Action = Install Extensions`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provides the variable name for the local installation path for the selected extension.
+Provides the variable name for the selected extension's local installation path.

 This field is now deprecated and will be removed.
 Use the `LocalPathsForInstalledExtensions` variable from the Output Variables section in subsequent tasks.
 <!-- :::editable-content-end::: -->